ietf-wg-asdf/SDF/sdf.md

 the "SDF Parameters" registry group, with the following template:

 Name:
-: A name composed of ASCII letters, digits, and dollar signs, starting with a lower case ASCII letter or a dollar sign (i.e., using a pattern of "⁠`[a-z$][A-Za-z$0-9]*`").
+: A quality name composed of ASCII letters, digits, and dollar signs, starting with a lower case ASCII letter or a dollar sign (i.e., using a pattern of "⁠`[a-z$][A-Za-z$0-9]*`").